Header photo

 Testing and Treatment

-The Global Fund is working with the Stop TB Partnership and WHO to find “missing” people with TB – people who go undetected, untreated, or unreported – including those with drug-resistant TB.
 Drug-resistant TB is part of the growing challenge of antimicrobial-resistant superbugs that do not respond to existing medications.
 The Global Fund is working with our partners to support the introduction of new drugs that provide better and faster treatment of drug-resistant TB, and the uptake of new, shorter TB preventive therapies.

 Care and Prevention

 Preventing the spread of infection and the progression from infection to active disease is fundamental to winning the fight against TB.
 The Global Fund continues to invest in broadening access to better preventive treatment in low- and middle-income countries.
-In countries where the Global Fund invests, 1.5 million people exposed to TB received preventive therapy in 2022.
+In countries where the Global Fund invests, 2 million people exposed to TB received preventive therapy in 2023.

 HIV and TB are a deadly combination, as each fuels the progress of the other in infected patients.
 Every person living with HIV should be screened and monitored for TB, and every person diagnosed with TB also needs to be tested for HIV.
-In 2022, 331,000 TB patients living with HIV were on antiretroviral therapy during TB treatment.
+In 2023, 353,000 TB patients living with HIV were on antiretroviral therapy during TB treatment.
 Coverage of antiretroviral drugs in TB patients living with HIV increased from 45% in 2010 to in 91% in 2022.

 Finding and treating “missing” people with TB, along with addressing social and other factors of the disease, remains essential in the global fight against TB.
 The TB Strategic Initiative, funded by the Global Fund and implemented by the Stop TB Partnership and WHO, has been working with national TB programs and other partners since 2018 to stop the spread of TB and reach the Sustainable Development Goal adopted by world leaders to end TB by 2030.
 The first phase of the Strategic Initiative ran from 2017-2019, and by the end of 2019 an additional 1,014,000 people with TB had been notified.
-Building on the successes and lessons learned from the first phase, the second phase (2021-2023) is making funding available to 20 priority countries, 5 of which are in West and Central Africa.
+Building on the successes and lessons learned from the first phase, the second phase (2021-2023) made funding available to 20 priority countries, 5 of which are in West and Central Africa.

 Find out more